erincatto/box2d/README.md

 - open box2d.xcodeproj
 - Select the samples scheme
 - Edit the scheme to set a custom working directory, make this be in box2d/samples
-- You can now build and run the testbed
+- You can now build and run the samples

 ## Compatibility
 The Box2D library and samples build and run on Windows, Linux, and Mac.